foramd/oct-25/awynsan-batcity.md

+#Batangas city

+##Places to visit
-see the basilia
+- see the basilia
-visit the beach
+- visit the beach

-visit SBC
+- visit SBC
-visit taal volcano
+- visit taal volcano

-This is line 1
+##Things to do
+- eat, eat, eat